niklasforstberg/MyntWeb/Docs/technical_info.md

 ## 5. 🎨 navigation

 On desktop and tablet, Mynt uses rail navigation.Rail navigation provides a permanent region to navigate between sections, while taking up little screen space.
 In a rail, each destination is represented by a unique icon.
-When a section is selected, it’s icon becomes brighter and a section title is displayed.
+When a section is selected, it's icon becomes brighter and a section title is displayed.
 When a section is selected, it displays a text label and a brighter color in the rail.

 On mobile, Rally uses customized tabs to navigate between sections.